sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language/README.md

 [1] Valentyn N Sichkar.
 Semantic Web languages OWL and RDF for knowledge representation // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language (date of access: XX.XX.XXXX)

 ## Description
 The Semantic Web languages OWL and RDF enable knowledge representation by means of a Knowledge Base, i.e., a knowledge repository - not just a database.
-Knowledge base consists of two parts: ontology and individuals, i.e., instances of classes in the ontology.
+Knowledge Base consists of two parts: ontology and individuals, i.e., instances of classes in the ontology.
 Created Alarm-Warning System shows the statements of the System according to the values of sensors in given time.
 <br/>Types of used notations:
 * N3
 * json